 The REIT recognizes a financial liability when it becomes party to the contractual provisions of the instrument.
-At initial recognition, financial liabilities are measured at their fair value plus transaction costs that are directly attributable to their issuance, with the exception of financial liabilities subsequently measured at FVTPL for which transaction costs are immediately recorded in profit or loss.
+At initial recognition, financial liabilities are measured at their fair value plus transaction costs that are directly attributable to their issuance, with the exception of financial liabilities subsequently measured at FVTPL for which transaction costs are immediately recorded in the consolidated statements of net income and comprehensive income.

 Subsequent to initial recognition, all financial liabilities are measured at amortized cost using the effective interest rate method.
-Interest, gains or losses relating to a financial liability are recognized in profit or loss.
+Interest, gains or losses relating to a financial liability are recognized in the consolidated statements of net income and comprehensive income.
 The REIT derecognizes a financial liability only when its contractual obligations are discharged, cancelled or expire.